 11 Apr The Importance of Staying Light & Acting Child-Like

-I haven’t posted anything in a bit because I’m always quick to blame my other projects that are “higher priority” than doing something I love—writing.
+I haven’t posted any new posts in a bit because I’m always quick to blame my other projects that are “higher priority” than doing something I love: writing.

-I don’t need to optimize this article for SEO, or overanalyze how this fits my “client avatar” and specific “niche.”
-In fact, when I get too heavy with my thinking about how something will perform, my work sucks.
-Or maybe the work is okay, but I’m not satisfied because it didn’t get the response I was expecting.
+Another roadblock is that dreaded word where creativity goes to die ⏤ “optimization.”
+I don’t need to optimize this article for SEO, include all the appropriate keywords, or overanalyze how this fits my “client avatar.”
+In fact, when I get too heavy thinking about how something will perform, my work sucks.
+Or maybe the work is okay, but I’m not satisfied because it didn’t get the response I expected.

 Why can’t we do things because… we enjoy it?

-Don’t get me wrong, I’m not against getting compensated for putting out great work that helps people, but I think that should be the by-product of making something we’re proud of.
-And when you stay light, you’ll probably put out better work anyway.
+Don’t get me wrong.
+I’m not against compensation for putting out great work that helps people, but I think that should be the by-product of making something we’re proud of.
+And when we stay light, we’ll probably put out better work anyway.

-The same thing happens for my online fitness clients when they’re battling a weight loss plateau.
+To relate this to my field, the same thing happens for my online fitness clients when they’re battling a weight loss plateau.
 They’re gritting their teeth, dieting stricter, and stressing themselves to the max because the scale just.
 Won’t.
 Budge.
-They want the result so bad that they’re willing to do anything to get it.
+They want the result so bad they’re willing to do anything to get it.

-Basically, they cared too much.
-They were hyper-focused on weight loss instead of nourishing their body for health.
+But in laymen’s terms, they cared too much.
+They were hyper-focused on weight loss instead of nourishing their body.
 Result-oriented instead of process-oriented.